iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

     Figure 11.
 The sample standard deviation during training (left) and the average episode return (right) in deep sea environment.
 </div>

 Next we move onto the empty grid-world.
-Looking at the left Figure 12 we can see that all curiosity algorithms produce more consistent agents than PPO due to their sample standard deviations being lower.
+Looking at the left of Figure 12 we can see that all curiosity algorithms produce more consistent agents than PPO due to their sample standard deviations being lower.
 CCIM and CCIM-slimmed both actually produce more consistent agents than RND and PPO in this environment.
 The right of Figure 12 also indicate that CCIM performed much better in the empty grid-world and was closer to the baselines.
 However in this environment we did once again notice the raw intrinsic reward increased then plateaued and the loss of random forward network increased during training.
 It should also be noted the confidence intervals of all the RL algorithms overlap in the empty grid-world environment.